Exopy/exopy/docs/source/dev_guide/instruments.rst

 - an 'id' which should be unique and is the one used when declaring a driver.
 - a 'description' detailing with what kind of driver this starter should be used.
+- a 'starter' which should an instance of a subclass of |BaseStarter| and implement the following methods.

+Methods of |BaseStarter| :

 - a 'start' declarative function in charge of starting a driver.
 The driver returned should be ready for communication.
 - a 'stop' declarative function responsible for cleanly closing the